Holiday tracking in Google Sheets: How to set it up

 Copy the calendar ID by selecting Settings and Sharing, scroll down to Integrate Calendar and copy the calendar ID.

-In your Holiday Tracking spreadsheet, go to the Parameters tab and fill out the following:
+Finally, in your Holiday Tracking spreadsheet, go to the Parameters tab and fill out the following:

-Step 3.
-Configure your template timezone
+Step 3: Configure your template timezone

-Step 4.
-Use your Holiday tracking system
+Step 4: Use your Holiday tracking system